 - Fresh Herbs.
 I’m all about the basil here.
 Chopped fresh thyme or parsley would be nice too.

 - Arrange your peppers cut-side up in a baking dish that’s lightly coated with nonstick spray.
 This recipe will yield 8 pepper halves.
 If all of your peppers don’t fit in one dish (as you can see from the photos, mine did not), you can bake the rest in a separate dish.

-- Add just enough water to the baking dish so it covers the bottom (this helps the peppers become tender), and bake the peppers for 30 to 35 minutes at 375 degrees F. Gooey, melted cheese on top and tender peppers means that it’s ready.
-Sprinkle on fresh basil, and DIG IN!
+- Add just enough water to the baking dish so it covers the bottom.
+Bake the peppers for 30 to 35 minutes at 375 degrees F. Sprinkle on fresh basil, and DIG IN!

 How to Freeze Stuffed Peppers